QCL Technology Applications

 Working together with the University of Wisconsin-Madison, Intraband has developed new Quantum Cascade Laser (QCL) technologies that enable high-power, high-efficiency, reliable QCL operation with excellent beam quality.

-These technologies include QCL-design approaches we have used to achieve the highest published CW and peak-pulsed powers from MOCVD-grown QCL single edge emitters.
+These technologies include QCL-design approaches we have used to achieve 2.6-W CW and 8-W peak-pulsed powers from MOCVD-grown QCL single edge emitters.
 The company also has technologies for surface emitting and coherent arrayed QCLs.

 Intraband develops QCL technologies for a variety of applications including: defense systems, lasers for research & development, industrial lasers, sensor systems, and medical applications.

-High-power midwave-infrared (MWIR) lasers are used by defense systems employing directed IR countermeasures as well as other applications such as target designation.
+High-power midwave-infrared (MWIR) lasers are used in defense systems employing directed IR countermeasures as well as other applications such as covert communications.

 Lasers for R&D